Osmo (game system): Development

+On January 25, 2024, lenders began bankruptcy proceedings against Osmo's parent company Byju's in an effort to repay its loans.
+On February 1, 2024, Byju's U.S. division filed for Chapter 11 bankruptcy in Delaware.
+Byju's would raise around $200 million in an effort to clear "immediate liabilities" and for other operational costs.

 Products

 Words

 Words is a game where players examine on-screen picture clues and then spell out words with tangible letter tiles.
 According to Common Sense Education, “The range of difficulty means every student can be challenged, and the variety of word packs — and the option to add your own — makes it really versatile for fun and learning.”

 Tangram

 In a modern version of the classic educational game, children arrange tangible tangram pieces to match shapes they see on the screen.
 Tangrams are good for developing spatial awareness skills.

 Newton

 Newton is a physics-based game where players direct small bouncing balls into targeted areas by drawing platforms and ramps, or even by placing physical objects in the playing space.
-According to The Toy Insider, “It’s kind of like a high-tech version of pinball — super fun!”

 Numbers

 Numbers is an ocean-themed math game, where players try to pop bubbles and free fish by getting an effective combination of number tiles on the table.
 GeekDad said, “Seeing it in action feels almost magical–you throw a bunch of tiles out there, and the app uses the camera to read them instantly, displaying them on the screen and adding them up (or multiplying, as the case may be).”